trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 sudo cat /root/yourclientname.conf
 ```
  * Highlight all the text, copy and paste it in the txt file on pc and save.
-Then rename the extention from `txt` to `conf`.
+Then rename the extension from `txt` to `conf`.
 Now you have config file for that wireguard client.

  * You can now import the config file to wireguard (import from file option).